-Contained within the husk of barley is Vanilin ~ which is also found in Mothers milk.
+Contained within the husk of barley is Vanillin ~ which is also found in Mother’s milk.
 Vanilla is one of the most desired aromas on this earth.
 People find it attracts and harmonises them.
 Away back in the day, malt whisky was found at the table in the normal way of a jug of milk.
-It was regarded fundamental to life as bread and water.
-Everyone made their own in the same way they made scones, cheese, ate fish, and caught rabbits.
+It was regarded as fundamental to life as bread and water.
+Everyone made their own in the same way they made scones and cheese, ate fish and caught rabbits.
 Whisky was just a normal part of life.
-Many people I have spoken with tell me that a hot, milky toddy is their first experience of whisky.
-In my family we used whisky for toothache, putting a drop on a bit of cloth, then holding the cloth to the afflicted tooth.
+Many people I have spoken with tell me that a hot, milky toddy is their first experience with whisky.
+In my family we used whisky for toothache, putting a drop on a bit of cloth and then holding the cloth to the afflicted tooth.

-She reminds me of a gamekeeper.
-Gamekeepers have a focussed visual awareness of their world.
-They can spot a tiny bird going to its nest in a crack in a wall, they can see a deer standing in long grass, yet we only see grass.
+Rachel reminds me of a gamekeeper.
+Gamekeepers have a focused visual awareness of their world.
+They can spot a tiny bird going to its nest in a crack in a wall and they can see a deer standing in long grass, yet we only see grass.
 Their world is the same as ours, yet contains another dimension.
 Rachel Barrie is similar.
-She has memory and spacial awareness of the world through focus on the dimension of smell.
+She has memory and spacial awareness of the world through a focus on the dimension of smell.
 Smell contains the memory of the world.
-Of all our senses, smell is most evocative to memory.
+Of all our senses, smell is the most evocative of memory.
 Malt whisky contains the smell and memory of its past.
 The wood of the cask contains the smell and memory of the time and place of the tree from whence it came.

 Rachel said that everyone can learn to isolate smells in nature and recognise them in a dram.
-Whilst one is in a garden, be aware of the herbal and floral notes, whilst cooking, be aware of cinnamon, cloves, toasted smells.
-At a certain level peated malt releases the same molecules as cloves.
+Whilst one is in a garden, be aware of the herbal and floral notes, whilst cooking, be aware of cinnamon, cloves and toasted smells.
+At a certain level, peated malt releases the same molecules as cloves.

 Rachel told me that malt is the most complex ingredient for distilling.
-Whisky is in relationship ~ the notes are created and released in relationship with the atmosphere, the wood of the cask, the malting of the barley, the elements of earth, fire, the passing of time.
+Whisky is in relationship ~ the notes are created and released in relationship with the atmosphere, the wood of the cask, the malting of the barley, the elements of earth, fire and the passing of time.

-Lichen exists in symbiotic relationship ~ whisky can be looked at similarly.
+Lichen exists in a symbiotic relationship ~ whisky can be looked at similarly.